audiblelight.core.Scene#

 event_augmentations (Iterable[Type[EventAugmentation]] | Iterable[tuple[Type[EventAugmentation], dict]] | Type[EventAugmentation] | None)

-state_kwargs (dict | None)
+backend_kwargs (dict | None)

-- __init__(duration, mesh_path, fg_path=None, bg_path=None, allow_duplicate_audios=True, ref_db=-65, scene_start_dist=None, event_start_dist=None, event_duration_dist=None, event_velocity_dist=None, event_resolution_dist=None, snr_dist=None, max_overlap=2, event_augmentations=None, scene_augmentations=None, state_kwargs=None)#
+- __init__(duration, backend, sample_rate=44100, fg_path=None, bg_path=None, image_path=None, allow_duplicate_audios=True, allow_same_class_events=True, ref_db=-65, scene_start_dist=None, event_start_dist=None, event_duration_dist=None, event_velocity_dist=None, event_resolution_dist=None, snr_dist=None, max_overlap=2, event_augmentations=None, backend_kwargs=None, class_mapping='DCASE2023Task3', video_fps=10, video_res=(1920, 960), video_low_power=True, video_overlay_distance_scale_factor=1.0, video_overlay_base_size=0.5)#

 Initializes the Scene with a given duration and mesh.